neilmacneil123/tone3000-scraper/README.md

 ### How it works:

 1. The scraper navigates to the search page
-2. **Automatically iterates through all pages** (using URL pagination)
-   - Navigates through pages: ?page=1, ?page=2, ?page=3, etc.
+2. **Parallel page scanning** (OPTIMIZED - uses 10 workers)
+   - Scans 219 pages simultaneously with 10 browser tabs
-   - Extracts items from each page until no more pages found
+   - Extracts items from all pages in parallel
-   - Typically processes 200+ pages with ~1600+ total items
+   - **Completes in ~1-2 minutes** (vs. ~7-10 minutes sequential)
+   - Finds all ~5,000+ items across 219 pages
-3. Collects all unique item URLs from all pages
+3. Collects all unique item URLs
+4. **Concurrent downloads** (5 workers downloading simultaneously)
+   - Each worker processes items independently
+   - 5 items downloading at the same time
-4. For each item:
+5. For each item:
    - Visits the item detail page
    - Clicks the "Download All" button
    - Waits for download to complete
    - Saves file in organized folder structure
-5. Saves progress after each download
+6. Saves progress after each download
-6. Generates summary report at completion
+7. Generates summary report at completion

-**Note:** The initial page loading phase may take ~5-10 minutes to collect all items from 200+ pages.
-Progress will be logged as each page is processed.
+**Total Time Estimate:**
+- Phase 1 (URL collection): ~1-2 minutes with parallel scanning
+- Phase 2 (Downloads): ~2-3 hours with 5 concurrent workers
+- **Total: ~2-3 hours for all 5000+ items**

 ### File Structure: